 Fishes & Loaves Food Pantry operates out of The Pilgrim House at 30 Granite Avenue in Canaan as a mission of the North Canaan Congregational Church.
-Since early 2018 we have been open on Tuesday evenings from 5-7 in addition to Thursday afternoons from 12-2.
-We are happy to be able to serve more people, including residents of Canaan, Falls Village and Norfolk.
+Since early 2018 we have been open on Tuesday evenings from 5-7 (now 4-6pm) in addition to Thursday afternoons from 12-2.
+We are happy to serve residents of Canaan, Falls Village and Norfolk.

 In need of nourishing food?
 We would love to see you during those hours.
 Signing up is easy, so please come over.